 So when you’re not particularly motivated on Sunday to take 30 minutes to meal plan before you shop, stop to think about how much easier afternoons are when you already have ingredients stocked with a plan on how to use them up.
 It also keeps you from having to repeatedly answer the "what's for dinner?" question.

 To sum it up, save yourself a lot of stress, time, and money by adapting a meal plan to your weekly routine.
 The results will surprise you.

-A lot of people are intimidated by the process of meal planning and simply don’t know where to start.
-To provide some quick, simple tips that to keep in mind when creating my meal plans, it’s recommended to start off with a meal plan guide.
-Our go-to is The Anti-Inflammatory Meal Plan for Beginners.
+A lot of people are intimidated by the process of anti-inflammatory lifestyle and simply don’t know where to start.
+To provide some quick, simple guide to help you start your journey, it’s recommended to start off with a 7-day guide or challenge.
+Our go-to is Anti-Inflammatory Diet For Beginners Challenge.

-This ebook contains all the information you need to start your anti-inflammatory journey without it becoming overwhelming.
+This guide contains all the information you need to start your anti-inflammatory journey without it becoming overwhelming.

-With so much misinformation out there on what we should be eating, it's refreshing to see such a well-written and researched guide for a balanced, anti-inflammatory diet.
+With so much misinformation out there on what we should be eating, it's refreshing to see such a well-written and researched 7-day guide for a balanced, anti-inflammatory diet.
 It's made by someone who understands that life is busy and helps her readers figure out realistic solutions to maintaining a healthy diet.
-The recipes are delicious, quick, and easy, and the shopping lists make it a no-brainer.
+The daily challenges are delicious, quick, and easy, and the instructions make it a no-brainer.

 ☑ Easy to Follow Daily Challenges

 ☑ Commit to a Pain-Free Life For FREE